 In the medieval ages, Islam was the most advanced civilization in medicine than any other culture.
 Islam combined ancient greek medicine studies, Roman parchments, Mesopotamian, and Indian Ayurvedic studies.
 But medicine and pharmaceutical works started in the Islamic origin period.

-The first female nurse and surgeon in Islamic history were Rufaida Al-Aslamia.
-She was born in Medina, in 620 AD.
+Muslim women stereotypes were not like now.
+In fact, the first female nurse and surgeon in Islamic history were Rufaida Al-Aslamia.
+This Indian Muslim girl was born in Medina, in 620 AD.

 Rufaida was kind, generous, and was passionate about medical work.
 Her passion for medicine works came from her father.
 Rufaida’s father, Sa`ad Al Aslamy, was a great physician.